The Kidney TRUST

 What is the FAP Program?

-The FAP provides $1,000 grants to people on dialysis who are having difficulty managing co-pays, co-insurance and deductibles for medical treatment and prescription drugs that are covered under their private health insurance plan.
-The FAP is available to dialysis patients residing in the states of California, Colorado, Maryland, Texas, Virginia and the District of Columbia.
-Each $1000 award will cover a six-month grant period.
+The FAP provides $1,600 grants to people on dialysis who are having difficulty managing co-pays, co-insurance and deductibles for medical treatment and prescription drugs that are covered under their private health insurance plan.
+The FAP is available to dialysis patients residing in the states of California, Colorado, Maryland, Pennsylvania, Texas, Virginia and the District of Columbia.
+Each $1,600 award will cover a six-month grant period.

-Read the Application Instructions [500K PDF] and print the Application Form [600K PDF].
+Read the Program Overview [1.1MB PDF] and Application Instructions [2MB PDF], and print the Application Form [2MB PDF].

 The following is a summary of the program, including eligibility and application instructions.